-Grant applications can increase their chances of success by committing a larger share of local funding to the project.
+The City could improve the chances that grant applications will be successful by committing a larger share of local funding to the project or by hiring expert grant writers or consultant support to assess grant opportunities and assemble competitive applications.
 A possible funding approach could include setting aside a dedicated portion of the new revenue to commit a strong match (20% or more) for eligible projects while the sales tax increase is in effect.
 By strengthening the grant applications and maximizing the chances of success, the taxpayer dollar can go even further.